Window : Print

 Must possess and maintain an appropriate, valid California driver's license; a State of California Department of Health Services Water Distribution License Grade D3 and a State of California Department of Health Services Water Treatment License Grade T2.

 Any combination of education experience that would have provided the knowledge and skills required is qualifying.
 A typical way to obtain the knowledge and skills would be:

 Equivalent to a high school diploma and four years of progressively responsible experience in the installation, maintenance, repair and/or inspection of water distribution facilities.

 Performance of the essential duties of this position includes the following physical demands and/or working conditions:

 Requires the ability to exert a considerable amount of force frequently to lift, carry, push, pull or otherwise move objects and to stoop, crouch, climb and lift in the performance of manual labor; to operate a variety of tools, equipment and vehicles; to work around electrical currents and/or hazardous materials in a safe manner.
 Tasks require color and visual perception and discrimination, as well as oral communications ability.
 May be subject to uncomfortable working conditions including exposure to dust, noise, heat or cold, toxic agents and chemicals, and performing work in confined spaces.

 Career Ladder Information

-Experience gained in this classification may serve to meet the minimum requirements for promotion to Water Service Supervisor.
+Experience gained in this classification may serve to meet the minimum requirements for promotion to Water Operations Supervisor.